joshday/SparseRegression.jl/docs/src/usage.md

 # Create an SModel
 s = SModel(x, y)

-# All of the following are valid learning strategies
+# All of the following are valid ways to calculate a solution
 learn!(s)
 learn!(s, strategy(ProxGrad(s), MaxIter(25), TimeLimit(.5)))
 learn!(s, Sweep(s))